fastmcp-me/scrapi-mcp/README.md

 ### Cloud Server

-The ScrAPI MCP Server is also available in the cloud over SSE at https://api.scrapi.dev/sse
+The ScrAPI MCP Server is also available in the cloud over SSE at https://api.scrapi.tech/mcp/sse and streamable HTTP at https://api.scrapi.tech/mcp

 Cloud MCP servers are not widely supported yet but you can access this directly from your own custom clients or use [MCP Inspector](https://github.com/modelcontextprotocol/inspector) to test it.
 There is currently no facility to pass through your API key when connecting to the cloud MCP server.